 - to share the stories of how MIT students, faculty and partners are making a difference on the international stage;

 - to share opportunities for global involvement for the MIT community and beyond;

 - and to continue the important and ongoing dialog about MIT’s role in innovation on a global scale.

-Associate Provost for International Activities Richard Lester, Director for International Activities Bernd Widdig, and Assistant Director for International Activities Mihaela Papa encourage those within and outside of the MIT community to connect with them on any aspect of MIT’s global engagements and to discuss including their project on this site.
+Associate Provost for International Activities Richard Lester encourage those within and outside of the MIT community to connect with him on any aspect of MIT’s global engagements.

-You may submit an international program or project to be considered for inclusion on the Global MIT website by sending a message outlining your request to Mihaela Papa.
+You may submit an international program or project to be considered for inclusion on the Global MIT website by sending a message outlining your request to Nicole Cross.